enzsft/mono/README.md

 </div>
 <hr />

-Managing monorepos should be easy.
-We've written **@enzsft/mono** to make it easy to work with monorepos and perform common tasks across multiple packages easily!
+Managing mono repos should be easy.
+We've written **@enzsft/mono** to make it easy to work with mono repos and perform common tasks across multiple packages easily!

+**This package has a hard dependency on [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
+Please ensure you have Yarn installed and Workspaces enabled.**

 ## Motivation 🧐

+Yarn Workspaces are amazing!
+We ❤️ them!
+However they're missing a few features that we think are essential to a complete mono repo tool.
+This package merely builds upon Yarn Workspaces and adds a few features we hope they'll add in the future 🙂.
+Seriously, Yarn does **all** the heavy lifting in this package so you know you're in good hands, we merely orchestrate it and nudge it in the right direction.

 ## Getting started 🏎